OpenReasoning/LogicalEquivalency/README.md

 negation with a contradiction symbol.
 E.g. A ∧ ¬A ∧ B becomes ⊥ ∧ B becomes ⊥.
 8. Use Identity to get rid of all disjuncts that are ⊥.
 If there is only one disjunct ⊥ left, then the statement is in CDNF and the process can stop.
-9. ** Use Idempotence to eliminate any duplicate disjuncts.
+9. Use Idempotence to eliminate any duplicate disjuncts.
+(If didn't stop at step 8)
-10. ** Finally, use Commutation to get all disjuncts in the ‘right’ order
+10. Finally, use Commutation to get all disjuncts in the ‘right’ order.
+(If didn't stop at step 8)